top-stats/docs/docs/authentication/ratelimits.md

   "retryAfter": "{time}"
 }
 ```

+## Would You Like to Get Higher RateLimits?
+reach out to our team in [Our Discord](https://discord.com/invite/cB4q5YP).
+For any requests regarding ratelimits.

 ## I am Banned, What Can I Do?
 If you've been banned from using our API, you can reach out to our team in [Our Discord](https://discord.com/invite/cB4q5YP).